giacomorebonato/itpub.ie/src/pages/2018-12-08-life-balance/index.md

 but during winter we get a lot less sunlight.
 Using a vitamin D integrator (I use cod liver oil) helps you to stay resilient and positive.
-I have no medicine knowledge... but I notice the effects of it after a few days of assumptio.
+I have no medical knowledge... but I notice the effects of it after a few days of assumption.

 ### Build awareness around your time connected